Vinoth863/Multi-LAN/README.md

 # Multi-LAN
+# DEFINITION
+A Multi-LAN network with a single router is a setup where multiple LAN segments, each with its own IP subnet, are interconnected through one router.
+The router routes traffic between the LANs, enabling communication, resource sharing, and centralized management across all connected networks.

+# PROJECT DEFINITION
 A multi-LAN setup was implemented using a single router to interconnect two networks: 192.168.0.0/24 and 192.168.1.0/24.
 The router was configured with separate interfaces/sub-interfaces for each LAN, enabling routing between both network segments and ensuring proper connectivity for all devices in the two areas.